Albanian Association of Geriatric and Geriatrics

 Since 2007, AAGG has developed a network of organisations and institutions named Movement of Organisations Supporting Healthy Ageing (MOSHA).
 The network is a loose coalition composed of ten organisations of older people organisations or other organisations interested in ageing.

-AAGG has led the Albanian ADA campaign since 2008 and became an Affiliate of the HelpAge Global network in 2014.
+AAGG has led the Albanian Age Demands Action campaign since 2008 and became a member of the HelpAge global network in 2014.

 Mission Armenia was founded in 1993 by a group of volunteers.
 It aims to provide community-based social and healthcare services to vulnerable groups, including older people.